storj/storj/docs/design/storagenode-downtime-tracking.md

 [Disqualification design document](disqualification.md) describes how storage nodes get disqualified based on the reputation scores described in [node selection design document](node-selection.md).

-Current disqualification approach disqualified several nodes, because of their uptime stats, without clear and fair evidence.
-These disqualifications needed to be reverted and the disqualification system disabled.
+Current disqualification based on uptime disqualified several nodes without clear and fair evidence.
+These disqualifications needed to be reverted and the uptime based disqualification disabled.
 Before we can start handling disqualifications we need to more reliably track offline status of nodes.

 [Kademlia removal design document](kademia-removal.md) describes that each node will need to contact each satellite regularly every hour.
 This is used in the following design.